tredeim/MessageService/README.md

 ## Features

 - **REST API Endpoints:**
-  - `POST /api/message/send` — Accepts a message, assigns a server-side creation timestamp (and optionally an auto-generated sequence number), saves it to the database, and broadcasts it to connected WebSocket clients.
+  - `POST /api/message/send` — Accepts a message, assigns a server-side creation timestamp, saves it to the database, and broadcasts it to connected WebSocket clients.
   - `GET /api/message/history` — Retrieves messages within a specified date range.
 - **WebSockets:**
   - Real-time broadcasting of new messages to connected clients.